 Water - banner

-Investing in policies and local institutions can lead to better governance and management of land and water resources, thereby increasing water security for rural women and men.
+Investing in policies and local institutions can result in better management and allocation of land and water resources, giving groups equal access and usage rights.

-Conservation management of catchment areas and aquifers also help achieve sustainable access to water for the rural poor.
+Conserving catchment areas and aquifers also improves sustainable access to water for the rural poor.

-IFAD works closely with rural communities, traders, retailers and local governments to improve the allocation and management of water resources.
+By working closely with rural communities, traders, retailers, and local governments, IFAD is helping to improve the allocation and management of water resources.